davidson16807/languages/conlangs/tsan-chanese/README.md

 and Lovecraftian races such as the Ophidians.
 A caste of priests emerge to worship and conspire with these beings, known as the "Deathless".
 The language of the Deathless is a creole descended from pidgin Chinese.
+Being spoken predominantly in close quarters, sound laws cause the language to become less sonorous.
+The language also becomes agglutinative, following the hypothesized (albeit controversial) pattern of fusional>analytic>agglutivative proposed by R.M.W.
+Dixon, if only because it gives us a pattern on which to base language design.

-It borrows heavily from Ophidian words, especially words that describe concepts within the Lovecraft mythos, and words for scientific concepts which were previous lost to time.
+The deathless language also borrows heavily from Ophidian words, especially words that describe concepts within the Lovecraft mythos, and words for scientific concepts which were previous lost to time.

 Ophidian loan words share the same phonology as the Ophidian language,